flame-software/flame-docs/docs/v0.1/company/environment.md

 ---
-title: Flame ❤ the environment
+title: 🌿 Flame ❤ sustainability
 sections:
 - What is the problem?
 - Flame's policy and promise